What is the least number of moves needed to solve the k-peg Towers of Hanoi problem?

 \begin{proof}

 Let $S$ be a minimal sequence of moves yielding a demolishing phase.
-The case 1 is trivial.
-We can just focus on the case 2.
-For the sake of a contradiction, let us assume that at some instant during the computation some disk $y$, with $y> j_4$ is stacked on the peg on which $j_4$ will be stacked when the move $(n,\infty,\infty)$ is performed and we assume that $y$ is the last disk bigger than $j_4$ that happens to be stacked on this peg.
-Notice that since $y$ has to leave the peg to make room for $j_4$, there must be in $S$ a move $(y,\infty,p)$.
-Since no disk larger than $y$ will ever be stacked on that peg starting from this instant, we may avoid the move $(y,\infty,p)$ and build a sequence of moves $S'$ as follows: \begin{enumerate} \item $S'$ coincides with $S$ up to, but not including, the last move of the form $(y,\infty,p)$. \item Delete the move $(y,\infty,p)$ and all subsequent moves that concern the disk $y$. \item Correct in $S'$ the computation, substituting the moves of the form $(x,z,\infty)$ going to peg on which $j_4$ will be stacked when the move $(n,\infty,\infty)$ in $S$, with the move $(x,z,y)$. \item Correct in $S'$ the computation, substituting the moves of the form $(x,z,y)$ placing a disk on the disk $y$, with the move $(x,z,y')$ (where $y'$ is the disk, possibly $y'=\infty$, on which lies $y$ in the computation $S$ when a move $(x,z,y)$ is performed). \end{enumerate} The sequence $S'$ is shorter than $S$, since in $S'$ the move $(y,\infty,p)$ is missing.
-But this contradicts that $S$ is minimal. \end{proof} Thanks to the previous Proposition, the following sentences are true: \begin{enumerate}
+For the sake of a contradiction, let us assume that at some instant during the computation some disk $y$, with $y> j_1$ is stacked on the peg on which $j_1$ will be stacked when the move $(n,\infty,\infty)$ is performed and we assume that $y$ is the last disk bigger than $j_1$ that happens to be stacked on this peg.
+Notice that since $y$ has to leave the peg to make room for $j_1$, there must be in $S$ a move $(y,\infty,p)$.
+Since no disk larger than $y$ will ever be stacked on that peg starting from this instant, we may avoid the move $(y,\infty,p)$ and build a sequence of moves $S'$ as follows: \begin{enumerate} \item $S'$ coincides with $S$ up to, but not including, the last move of the form $(y,\infty,p)$. \item Delete the move $(y,\infty,p)$ and all subsequent moves that concern the disk $y$. \item In $S'$ substitute the moves of the form $(x,z,\infty)$ going to peg on which $j_1$ will be stacked when the move $(n,\infty,\infty)$ in $S$, with the move $(x,z,y)$. \item Iin $S'$ substitute the moves of the form $(x,z,y)$ placing a disk on the disk $y$, with the move $(x,z,y')$ (where $y'$ is the disk, possibly $y'=\infty$, on which lies $y$ in the computation $S$ when a move $(x,z,y)$ is performed). \end{enumerate} The sequence $S'$ is shorter than $S$, since in $S'$ the move $(y,\infty,p)$ is missing.
+But this contradicts our assumption that $S$ is minimal. \end{proof}